 The founding institutions of the Berliner Antike-Kolleg

-The Berliner Antike-Kolleg (BAK) is supported by its six founding institutions, which represent the unique concentration and quality of Berlin’s research landscape in an impressive manner:
+The Berliner Antike-Kolleg (BAK) is supported by ten institutions, which represent the unique concentration and quality of Berlin’s research landscape in an impressive manner:

 A remarkable number of disciplines dealing with ancient civilizations are concentrated in the Freie Universität Berlin (FUB).
 A total of around 20 subject areas are dedicated to research on the ancient world in the broadest sense; the distinctly archaeological orientation entails a close connection with the natural sciences, especially with a wealth of expertise in the geosciences in the areas of surveying and environmental reconstruction.